niraj998/dotfiles/README.md

 ## Dotfiles
 ###### Collection of my config files I use.
 If you have any suggestions, ideas, or issue.
-Create Issue/Pull Request, happy to learn more.
+Create Issue/Pull Request, happy to learn more. if you like something and want to take it give credits.

 <p align="center">
 	<img src="https://github.com/niraj998/niraj998/blob/main/assets/dots/Screenshot.png" align="right" width="400px">